Cervical, Thoracic, Lumbar Medial Branch Nerve Block and/or Radiofrequency Ablation

 How is it performed

 Under fluoroscopic guidance, special needles are positioned near the medial branch nerves.
 Radiofrequency energy creates heat lesions on these nerves.
 The procedure takes 45-60 minutes.
+You will be monitored for a short period of time, and then released to go home that same day.

 Technology Partners